You can use your Freedom Pass as soon as you receive it. Please destroy any previous pass you may have.

 If you touch a purse or wallet containing your Freedom Pass and a contactless payment card onto a yellow reader, the reader may charge your payment card for the journey rather than recognising your Freedom Pass.
 If the reader detects more than one card, neither will be read and at stations, the ticket gate may not open.

-Visit www.tfl.gov.uk/contactless for more information on contactless payment cards.
+Visit www.tfl.gov.uk/corporate/publications-and-reports/contactless-payment or more information on contactless payment cards.

 You should be ready to show your Freedom Pass to station staff or ticket inspectors if requested.
 For more information please read Transport for London's Conditions of Carriage